 Families in residence benefit greatly from various programs and opportunities during their stay at Gracewood, all designed to provide home, hope and healing leading to long-term quality of life changes for single mothers and their children.
 Most often this means helping moms work toward their educational and vocational goals while their children are safe, secure and loved.
 Best of all, the family remains intact while working to improve their circumstances.

 Gracewood offers a safe haven for families who are struggling to overcome difficult, stressful circumstances.
 In Gracewood’s residential family care program, up to five families live together with a resident Family Life Coordinator.
-Five residences -- we like to call them "cottages" -- are located in Southwest Houston and in the Spring Branch area of West Houston.
+Four residences -- we like to call them "cottages" -- are located in the Spring Branch area of West Houston.